Last updated on June 21st, 2023

 It is also worth noting the uniqueness of the Chemex paper filter, which is thicker than most other drippers.
 Thick paper removes even more oils/sediment and makes a clean-tasting cup.

-The closest design to the Chemex would have to be the Bodum Pour Over Coffee Maker, which we reviewed as the budget-friendly way to buy a Chemex.
-You can also read our regularly-updated roundup of the best pour over makers for even more detail.
+The closest design to the Chemex would have to be the Bodum Pour Over Coffee Maker, which I reviewed as the budget-friendly way to buy a Chemex.

 Design

 The Chemex one-piece design is made from non porous borosilicate glass, and it includes a convenient pouring spout to easily pour coffee after brewing.
-We love the polished wood collar models because of their aesthetics, but some versions replace the wood collar grip with a glass handle.
+Personally, I love the polished wood collar models because of their aesthetics, but some versions replace the wood collar grip with a glass handle.

 picture of chemex drip coffee maker